 As expected the costs can vary depending on the area where you live, and the specific surgeon.
 Typically a THR can roughly cost anywhere between $5,000-$6,500.

-Most of the time these costs include pre-surgical bloodwork, anesthesia, surgery and all medications.
+Most of the time these costs include pre-surgical bloodwork, anesthesia, surgery, and all medications.
 In some cases, hospitals may even include post-surgical physical therapy with the complete surgical/recovery package.

-Make sure you call around to your local specialty referral hospitals with board certified surgeons to get your most accurate assessment.
+Make sure you call around to your local specialty referral hospitals with board-certified surgeons to get your most accurate assessment.
 RETURN TO TOP

 The least expensive alternative, at least in the short term, is creating a comprehensive pain management plan and then also including a comprehensive joint nutrition supplement and hopefully if available physical therapy and acupuncture.

-Typically the first ‘go-to’ medication is a Non-Steroidal Anti Inflammatories or NSAID, which will help reduce and prevent inflammation in your dog’s joint, which is one of the primary sources of their pain.
-Depending on the veterinarian and the degree of your dogs pain, they may also include additional pain medications that work synergistically with these anti-inflammatories.
+Typically the first ‘go-to’ medication is Non-Steroidal Anti Inflammatories or NSAID, which will help reduce and prevent inflammation in your dog’s joint, which is one of the primary sources of their pain.
+Depending on the veterinarian and the degree of your dog’s pain, they may also include additional pain medications that work synergistically with these anti-inflammatories.

-Keep in mind, whichever option you choose, Weight Management, is hands down, massively crucial in the long term success picture.
+Keep in mind, whichever option you choose, Weight Management, is hands down, massively crucial in the long-term success picture.
 This cannot be emphasized enough, so please make sure to discuss with your veterinarian what your dog’s ideal body weight should be.

 Overall, these alternative methods are here to only ease some of the dog’s pain, while not actually solving the initial problem itself.
-These are options that you can discuss with your veterinarian, as to see what is best for you dog based on their medical history and surgical candidacy.
+These are options that you can discuss with your veterinarian, to see what is best for your dog based on their medical history and surgical candidacy.
 RETURN TO TOP

 Like any surgical process, there are always risks involved when it comes to anesthesia and surgery itself.
 Before any surgery is performed, you and your veterinarian can determine if your dog is a good surgical candidate.

 Typical post-surgery complications can include; incision swelling, site infection, drainage of seroma.
-These complications are considered minor ones and can be solved with antibiotics, icing or other methods.
+These complications are considered minor ones and can be solved with antibiotics, icing, or other methods.

 The potential more significant complications of a THR can include; infection of the prosthesis, dislocation of the prosthesis, or loosening of the prosthesis.
-Statistics show these major complications only occurring in about 2-4% of patients that undergo a THR.
+Statistics show these major complications only occur in about 2-4% of patients that undergo a THR.
 RETURN TO TOP